D.C. sniper attacks: Preliminary shootings

-On February 16, 2002, 21-year-old cashier Keenya Nicole Cook was shot and killed by Lee Malvo at the front door of her aunt's home in Tacoma, Washington.
+On February 16, 2002, 21-year-old Keenya Nicole Cook was shot and killed by Lee Malvo at the front door of her aunt's home in Tacoma, Washington.
 Cook's aunt, Isa Nichols, had been good friends with John Allen Muhammad's ex-wife Mildred and had encouraged her to seek a divorce.

 On March 19, 2002, Jerry Taylor, 60, was killed by a single shot to the chest fired from long range as he practiced chip shots at a Tucson, Arizona, golf course.
 Muhammad's sister lived near the golf course, and he was visiting her at the time of the shooting.

-Two deaths and four injuries followed in other states from March through July 2002.

 On August 1, 2002, John Gaeta, 51, was changing a tire slashed by Malvo at a parking lot in Hammond, Louisiana.
 Malvo then shot him in the neck.
 The bullet exited through Gaeta's back, and he pretended to be dead while Malvo stole his wallet.
 Gaeta ran to a service station after Malvo left and discovered that he was bleeding; he went to a hospital and was released within an hour.
-On March 1, 2010, he received a letter of apology from Malvo.

 On September 5, 2002, at 10:30 p.m., Paul LaRuffa, a 55-year-old pizzeria owner, was shot six times at close range while locking up his Italian restaurant in Clinton, Maryland.
 LaRuffa survived the shooting, and his laptop computer was found in Muhammad's car when he and Malvo were arrested.